Mysterious career changes announced in Alberta and British Columbia

 Coincidences happen, of course.
 But in politics, they are always suspect.

 Harper and Manning do not have an entirely comfortable history together.
-Harper quit the Reform Party in a huff under Manning's leadership in 1997 and purged the successor Canadian Alliance Party of staffers loyal to Manning after returning to politics and becoming leader in 2002.
+Harper quit the Reform party in a huff under Manning's leadership in 1997 and purged the successor Canadian Alliance Party of staffers loyal to Manning after returning to politics and becoming leader in 2002.

-But having worked together to destroy the old federal Progressive Conservative Party and turn it into the Conservative-Reform-Alliance replicant, the pair resembles incompatible Siamese twins: not necessarily buddies, but joined at the hip just the same.
+But having worked together to destroy the old federal Progressive Conservative party and turn it into the Conservative-Reform-Alliance replicant, the pair resembles incompatible Siamese twins: not necessarily buddies, but joined at the hip just the same.

-So does this indicate tectonic change in the ranks of the federal Conservative Party, embittered by its loss in the election it expected to win and troubled by the inevitable risks of a new leadership campaign when they expected to be ordering new curtains for 24 Sussex Drive, whenever it's made habitable?
+So does this indicate tectonic change in the ranks of the federal Conservative party, embittered by its loss in the election it expected to win and troubled by the inevitable risks of a new leadership campaign when they expected to be ordering new curtains for 24 Sussex Drive, whenever it's made habitable?

 One of those risks from Harper's perspective is surely a moderate and electable old-style Red Tory like Charest emerging as Conservative leader after all the work he and Manning did to destroy the old PCs.